-- Patch is processed.

 - Delete is processed.

-- · Add is processed.

 - Quirks are processed.

+- Patch is processed.

+- Add is processed.

 Applying the changes globally resolves the problems of incorrect operating system detection (consistent with the ACPI specification, not possible before the operating system boots), operating system chainloading, and difficult ACPI debugging.
-Hence, more attention may be required when writing changes to \OSI.
+Hence, more attention may be required when writing changes to OSI.